SandeepSatpute9271/Soap_API_Using_Retrofit/README.md

 This project helps to intrgrate the soap API using retrofit

-Used Tech: Java, MVVM, LiveData, ViewModel, Retrofit
+Used Tech: Java, MVVM, LiveData, ViewModel, Retrofit, Hilt

 Input data required is first 2 captal letter of country (example: "IN") Outpout Capital city of provided country (Example: "Delhi")